DouniaBK/earth-hammam/README.md

 1. Treatment Gift Card Emails: If the shopper has ordered a Treatment Gift Card, an email with the treatment order is generated and sent.
 2. Order Confirmation Emails: once an order has been submitted, the user receives an email with the order history.
 3. Newsletter Emails: The admin sends an email to all active subscribers.
-4. Email Confirmation: with Django-Allauth package, the user receives an email to confirm account registrations.
+4. Email Confirmation: with the Django-Allauth package, the user receives an email to confirm account registrations.

 ### Custom Error Pages:
 * 400 Error page appears when the server can not or will not process the request due to something that is perceived to be a client error